kammelCase/ShotsFiredBoston/README.md

 # ShotsFiredBoston

 ### The What.
-It's an exploration of gun violence in Boston, MA to see if gun violence is increasing or decreasing year-over-year while detrending for extraneous factors such as seasonlity and weather.
+This is an exploration of gun violence in Boston, MA to see if gun violence is increasing or decreasing year-over-year while detrending for extraneous factors such as seasonlity and weather.

 ### The Why.
 Gun violence is a major issue in the United States.
 It's an issue that I've covered as a documentarian and journalist, with my work being published by ReelSouth and PBS.